chocolatey/docs/input/en-us/community-repository/moderation/index.md

 ### New Reviewers / Moderators

-* Understand the package creation process and the current recommendations, written at https://github.com/chocolatey/choco/wiki/CreatePackages
+* Understand the package creation process and the current recommendations, written at [create packages](xref:create-packages).
-* Become familiar with the package guidelines and all of the different Chocolatey functions available. https://github.com/chocolatey/choco/wiki/HelpersReference
+* Become familiar with the package guidelines and all of the different Chocolatey functions available.
+[Helper reference](xref:powershell-reference)
 * Join the [chocolatey-moderators at google groups dot com](https://groups.google.com/forum/#!forum/chocolatey-moderators) mailing list.
 This is necessary for communication with other moderators and receiving messages regarding changes in moderation.
 * Join Gitter and hang out in the [Chocolatey.org Gitter](https://gitter.im/chocolatey/chocolatey.org) and [Choco Gitter](https://gitter.im/chocolatey/choco) rooms from time to time.